 The official signature may be used, but is not required, on student and faculty personal web pages located at a msstate.edu address.

-Use of this template, either through the assistance of ITS or in-house production, will be the standard for all university websites.
+Use of this template, through the assistance of ITS Web Services, will be the standard for all university websites.
 The header, menu and footer requirements must be met as displayed here.
-A few elements within the footer and header allow for customization as shown and outlined in the link above.
+A few elements within the footer and header allow for customization; unit's formal MSU secondary signature logo in the header, top right menu bar link options, social media icon displays, secondary unit graphic to display in the footer - lower right - if needed, and unit address in the footer.
 Any further variations beyond the university approved template will require approval from the Chief Communication Officer.

 MSU web sites should comply with these standards as soon as possible.
 Deadline for university-wide compliance to the above web standards and use of the approved university template and layout for websites is January 1, 2018.